rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 title:  "Cross-Compiling C++ Projects with dockcross"
 ---

-> Cross-compilation plays a major role in the development of cross-platform C++ embedded software.
+> Cross-compilation has a huge impact on the development of cross-platform C++ embedded software.
 > Therefore we have plenty of tools to help us, and dockcross is one of them, which we will briefly discuss.